FaoTom/All_my_Projects/README.md

 ---

 ## Management and Analysis of Physics Datasets 💾
 This is an annual course at Phyisics of Data.
 It is divided in two parts (module A and module B) for the two semesters.
+The idea behind this course is that the first module is about data gathering, and the second one about management and processing.

 ### modA
 This first part focused on programming FPGAs.
 The final project consists on the development of a FIR filter in VHDL.

 ### modB
+For the data management part, we did some hands-on work on storage models, reliability, availability, authentication, authorization, file systems and cloud storage.
-In the second half instead, three professors presented us the state-of-the-art of big data analysis.
-We worked with Apache Spark, Apache Kafka
+For the data processing instead, three professors presented us the state-of-the-art of big data analysis.
+We worked with Apache Spark, Apache Kafka and DAsk.
+The final project concerned the realization of a streaming processing of cosmic rays using Drift Tubes detectors, using Apache Kafka.

 ---

 ## Neural Networks and Deep Learning 🧠
-Here I had the possiblity to learn techniques regarding Deep Learning, under a Supervised, Unsupervised and Reinforced Learning frameworks.
+Here I had the possiblity to learn advanced techniques regarding Deep Learning, in a Supervised, Unsupervised and Reinforced Learning framework.
 I uploaded the code used and the reports for all the tree assignment respectively.

 ---